Equipment Reviews

 Gym consultant

-I would also look at how the station sits in the room.
-If users have to squeeze around it or if the base shape interrupts circulation, the “best” station on paper can still be the wrong station for the facility.
+Look at how the station sits in the room.
+If users have to squeeze around it or the base interrupts circulation, the strongest station on paper is still the wrong station for the facility.
+Floor layout and access space are procurement criteria, not afterthoughts.

 Participants